jonasjj/awesome-vhdl/README.md

 I've forked my favorite VHDL plugin to make it better.
 Save time by using this plugin to generate the initial project files for you!

+## What's new in version 1.4.0 (March 25, 2025)

+New VUnit testbench template snippet.
+Type ```vunittb``` in an empty line VHDL file and hit Enter to create a boilerplate VUnit testbench.

 ## What's new in version 1.3.0 (November 6, 2023)
 * Emacs-like stutter mode.
 Type ```,,``` to quickly insert a ```<=``` symbol, ```..``` to insert ```=>```, and ```;;``` to insert ```:=```.
 The default trigger keys are comma, period, and semicolon.
 You can disable this feature or customize it through the [User Configuration Settings](#user-configuration-settings).